-Why an emergency fund is vital
+Why is an emergency fund so important?

 Which type of account should you use for your rainy-day fund?